MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 Capacity admins set a _background rejection threshold_ and a _background recovery threshold_ when they enable surge protection.

-The **Background Rejection threshold** determines when surge protection becomes active.
-The threshold applies to the 24-hour background % for the capacity.
+- The **Background Rejection threshold** determines when surge protection becomes active.
+The threshold applies to the 24-hour background percent for the capacity.
 When the threshold is reached or exceeded, surge protection becomes active.
 When surge protection is active, the capacity rejects new background jobs.
-When surge protection is not enabled, the 24-hour background % is allowed to reach 100% before the capacity rejects new background jobs.
+When surge protection is not enabled, the 24-hour background percent is allowed to reach 100% before the capacity rejects new background jobs.

 The **Background Recovery threshold** determines when surge protection stops rejecting background jobs and the capacity returns to the Active NotOverloaded state.
 This happens when the 24-hour background % drops below the background recovery threshold.
 The capacity starts to accept new background requests.